openstack-archive/sahara-specs/specs/saharaclient/cli-delete-by-multiple-names-or-ids.rst

 delete verbs of the CLI.
 And once the CLI will be refactored, we will remove all --name(s) and --id(s) arguments.

-So the proposed change implies to add --names and --ids arguement which consist of a Comma separated list of names and ids::
+So the proposed change implies to add --names and --ids arguments which consist of a Comma separated list of names and ids::

   sahara cluster-delete [--name NAME] [--id cluster_id]